-Bosnian desserts are an integral part of the country’s cuisine.
+Bosnian desserts are an integral part of the Bosnian cuisine.
 You can find these tasty treats in bakeries, cafés, and in the homes of friendly Bosnians all over the country – perfect for the sweet tooth in you.

-But beware, Bosnian desserts are not for the faint of heart, many are soaked in syrup and so sweet they’ll make your teeth hurt.
-Although arguably, that’s part of their allure, as well!
+But beware, Bosnian desserts are not for the faint of heart; many are soaked in sweet syrup and so sweet they’ll make your teeth hurt.
+Although, arguably, that’s part of their allure, as well!

-For those looking to try some Bosnian desserts on their next visit, here’s an overview of some of the most popular desserts available.
+Here’s an overview of some of the most popular desserts available for those looking to try some Bosnian desserts on their next visit.
+Dig in!
 Most of these are best enjoyed with a cup of coffee.
-Dig in!

-Baklava can trace its origins back to a similar dessert that the Romans had in the 2nd Century BC, and there is debate as to whether it is originally a Greek or a Turkish dish, with both culinary histories building on the Byzantine – and therefore also the Roman – Empires.
+Baklava can trace its origins to a similar dessert that the Romans had in the 2nd Century BC.
+There is debate as to whether it is originally a Greek or a Turkish dish, with both culinary histories building on the Byzantine – and, therefore, the Roman – Empires.

 Bosanske hurmašice can often be seen during important religious holidays, such as Ramadan Bayram, where they are most welcome after a trying month of fasting.
-They are not strictly tied to such festivals, however, and can be thankfully be made freely throughout the year.
+However, they are not strictly tied to such festivals and can be thankfully be made freely throughout the year.

-Uštipci are fried dough balls that can be both sweet or savory and are popular throughout the Balkans.
+Uštipci are fried dough balls that can be both sweet or savory and are popular throughout other Balkan countries.
 In Bosnia, they are predominantly a savory snack served alongside meat dishes or with a creamy spread.
 However, it is not uncommon to find sweet ones in Bosnia, either.

-Ćetenija takes a lot of work, but the results speak for themselves.
-These super-sweet nests of elaborately woven sugar are traditionally made at wintertime.
+These super-sweet nests of elaborately woven sugar are traditionally made in wintertime.
 To make them, flour has to be baked dry and left to cool overnight, and then sugar is mixed with water and lemon juice and left in the snow to cool.
-After that, the two are painstakingly mixed together by hand by 5-6 people or more!
+After that, the two are painstakingly mixed by hand by 5-6 people or more! Ćetenija takes a lot of work, but the results speak for themselves.

 Sadly, the tradition is rapidly disappearing.
 But if you manage to get your hands on some (or help bring it back by making some yourself), you can be sure that they’ll melt in your mouth!

-There are different variations of Gurabija all across the Balkans, with each country giving their recipe a distinct twist.
-In Bosnia, these flat, round shortbread cookies are often flavored with lemon zest, vanilla, or dried fruits and nuts, then decorated by using a fork or a knife.
-But the true Bosnian twist is that each cookie has a sugar cube pressed into its center before baking.
+There are different variations of Gurabija across the Balkans, with each country giving its recipe a distinct twist.
+These flat, round shortbread cookies in Bosnia are often flavored with lemon zest, vanilla, dried fruits, and nuts and then decorated using a fork or a knife.
+But the authentic Bosnian twist is that each cookie has a sugar cube pressed into its center before baking.

 In the Bosnian city of Tuzla, there is another variation.
 The Gurabijas are flavored with apple “pekmez” – boiled apple juice.
 This alternative preparation is indicative of Bosnian Muslims, though the Tuzla Gurabijas are favored by both Bosnian Muslims and Christians alike.